 Tiger & Bunny's Wham Episode 16 has a flashback to Yuri Petrov's (Lunatic's) childhood when we see his abusive drunkard father beating his wife and then turning on his then-teenage son when Yuri tries to stop him.
 In response, Yuri activates his Next ability for the first time, and burns his father alive.
 Lunatic's methods are undeniably brutal, but in THAT instance...

-Another episode had a Jerkass trainer abandon a Charmander and when he came back to claim it after seeing it take down Team Rocket, Charmander refuses to come along, instead opting to nail him with Flamethrower, immediately followed by Pikachu with Thunderbolt.
-After that one-two, the trainer runs off, crying to his mom.
+A much earlier episode had a Jerkass trainer abandon a Charmander because it was too weak, and when he came back to claim it after seeing it take down Team Rocket, Charmander refuses to come along, instead opting to nail him with Flamethrower, immediately followed by Pikachu with Thunderbolt.
+After that one-two, Damian runs off, crying to his mom.

 Death Note: Light Yagami's first murder victims were Kuro Otoharada and Takuo Shibuimaru, which is out of curiosity to test the Death Note.
-The former is a criminal who held a group of children hostage in school while the latter is a motorcycle gang leader who attempts to sexually harass a woman in the street.
+The former is a criminal who held a group of children hostage in school while the latter is a motorcycle gang leader who tries to sexually harass (and in the anime, tries to rape) a woman on the street.
 From this point onwards, Light's killings becomes more of Pay Evil unto Evil.

 In Sin City, when the Sociopathic Hero brutally tortures and dismembers the bad guys, few readers will shed a tear.
 Lampshaded in the film, when Marv remarks "I love hitmen.
 No matter what you do to them, you don't feel bad."